1,500 Private Jets Descend On Davos For Climate Talk

 While ACS attributes the length of travel for some attendees as a driving factor in the increased use of larger and more comfortable private aircraft, Christie also points out the possibility of escalation “due to business rivals not wanting to be seen to be outdone by one another.”

-Another potential contributor to the higher volume of jets is the increasing trend of “jet-sharing” services which allow individuals to purchase partial shares in shared aircraft, meaning that private jet travel is no longer a luxury only for the ultra rich.
+Another potential contributor to the higher volume of jets is the increasing trend of “jet-sharing” services — services which allow individuals to purchase partial shares in shared aircraft, meaning that private jet travel is no longer a luxury only available for the ultra rich.
 For an even lower cost option, subscriptions can also be purchased, providing access to private travel without an ownership stake.

 “What we do now, and in the next few years, will profoundly affect the next few thousand years,” said Attenborough.